Blue Ridge Partners/Insights/Quality of Revenue (QoR) Diligence/Don’t Miss a Month: How Early Value-Creation Planning Drives Top-Quartile Returns

 How does QoR differ from QoE?

 During diligence.
-Use the data-request window to build the fact base, align management, and pre-assign initiative owners so execution starts on Day 1.
+The data-request window should be used to build the commercial fact base, align management, and pre-assign initiative owners so execution begins immediately at close.

-Starting nine months earlier can support a 10–15% valuation uplift at exit by accelerating growth and improving the exit multiple (illustrative example above).
+Starting value creation initiatives nine months earlier can support a 10–15% valuation uplift at exit by accelerating growth and strengthening exit multiples (illustrative example).